There are many barriers to success, but these are the most prominent.

 1. Alcohol, Drug, & Tobacco Abuse

-If you’re drinking or using drugs to any degree where your physical or mental performance it reduced, then this behavior is blocking your success.
+If you’re drinking or using drugs to any degree where your physical or mental performance is reduced, then this behavior is blocking your success.
 It doesn’t matter if you have a mild or severe hangover.
 A hangover is a withdrawal and it takes about 3 to 7 days before you’re back to 100 percent.

 With tobacco, you are constantly in a state of withdrawal between smokes, albeit to a lesser degree unless you are trying to quit.
 Once you hit the 24-hour mark, some of the symptoms are similar to alcohol and drug withdrawal.

-Alcohol, drugs, and nicotine alters your brain chemicals.
+Alcohol, drugs, and nicotine alters your brain chemistry.
 That’s why you can’t think clearly for several days after consuming, using, or quitting.
 It’s also why you have headaches, anxiety, depression, confusion, and worse if you’ve been a heavy user.

 I do not agree with the popular notion that alcohol and drug addiction is a disease that requires you to spend a lifetime in recovery.
 The majority of people who quit using alcohol, drugs, and nicotine successfully do it without entering into a treatment program or joining a group like AA.
 This is not to say that they do not learn as much as they can about the topic, however.
-There are several excellent books here that offer cutting-edge techniques that can make quitting much easier.
+There are several excellent books here (under the category “Addiction Cures”) that offer cutting-edge techniques that can make quitting easier.